Abraham Lincoln: Education and move to Illinois

 Lincoln was largely self-educated.
 His formal schooling was from itinerant teachers.
 It included two short stints in Kentucky, where he learned to read, but probably not to write.
 After moving to Indiana at age seven, he attended school only sporadically, for a total of less than 12 months by age 15.
-Nonetheless, he was an avid reader and retained a lifelong interest in learning.
+Nevertheless, he was an avid reader and maintained a lifelong interest in learning.

 When Lincoln was a teenager his father relied heavily on him for farmwork and for supplementary income, hiring the boy out to area farmers and pocketing the money, as was the custom at the time.
 When he was somewhat older, Lincoln and some friends took a job carrying goods by flatboat to New Orleans, Louisiana, where the slave markets, according to the historian Michael Burlingame, "would leave an indelible impression on him....
 It was the first time, but not the last, that he would be repelled while observing slavery firsthand."

 In March 1830, fearing another milk-sickness outbreak, several members of the extended Lincoln family, including Abraham, moved west to Illinois and settled in Macon County.
 Abraham became increasingly distant from Thomas, in part due to his father's lack of interest in education; he would later refuse to attend his father's deathbed or funeral in 1851.